rocksnow1942/ngs_server/README.md

     app			requirements.txt

 ### Step 2.
 Install virtual environment for running the applicaiton and install application dependencies.
-Create a folder venv and put python files in there and activate the virtual environment.
+The following command create a subfolder '`venv`' and put python files in there.
+Then activate the virtual environment.

     $ python -m venv venv
     $ source venv/bin/activate